PlayEveryWare/eos_plugin_for_unity/docs/SignInWithApple/SignInWithApple.md

 * PostProcess Build Settings for Xcode project (macOS)

-The automated method is -under construction-.
+The automated method could be found [here](https://github.com/lupidan/apple-signin-unity/blob/master/docs/macOS_NOTES.md).

 Here is an alternative that relys on creating an XCode project for the game, make a couple of configurations, then build from the xproject.